pavithraselvaraj30/DS_Module13/Ex1-Find-and-display-the-priority-of-the-operator-in-the-given-Postfix-expression.md

-# EX 1 Display operator precedence in the infix expression.
+# EX 1 You’re creating a health monitoring device which stores several sensor readings in an array.
+To determine the minimum value (e.g., lowest heartbeat), implement a recursive method.
 ## DATE:
 ## AIM:
-To write a C program to find and display the priority of the operator in the given Postfix expression
+To write a JAVA program To determine the minimum value (e.g., lowest heartbeat), implement a recursive method.

 ## Algorithm
 1.